Liverpool fans are probably still a bit bitter about Real Madrid and Kiev.

-While it promises to be a thrilling fixture in Kiev on 26th May, nothing will come close to the comedic brilliance of the last time these two European giants met…
+While Loris Karius’ Champions League final mistakes were diastrous, nothing will come close to the comedic brilliance of the last time these two European giants met at the Bernabeu.

 The year was 2014 and Brendan Rodgers was steering the Anfield ship.